 Ian was last seen on stage at the Mercury Theatre Colchester playing Mortimer Brewster in Arsenic and Old Lace.
 Prior to that for the Mercury Company he appeared in What The Butler Saw, The Duchess of Malfi, Richard III, The Provoked Wife, A Streetcar Named Desire,The Crucible, The Recruiting Officer, The Caretaker and Dancing At Lughnasa.

-Other theatre includes Two Gentlemen of Verona (RSC and West End); Peaches (Royal Court); and for theatres and repertory companies around the country: No Way Out, The Long and the Short and the Tall, Keyboard Skills, Dracula and The Darling Buds of May.
+Other theatre includes Two Gentlemen of Verona (RSC & West End), Peaches (Royal Court), and for theatres and repertory companies around the country: No Way Out, The Long and the Short and the Tall, Keyboard Skills, Dracula, The Darling Buds of May.

-Recent films include National Treasure Book of Secrets and My Last Five Girlfriends.
+Recent films: National Treasure Book of Secrets and My Last Five Girlfriends.